saraa-mohamedd/Building-Segmentation-from-Aerial-Images/README.md

 ## Project Information & Visuals

-For more information about the project, click [here]{} to view a visual of the project, its structure, and our results.
+For more information about the project, click [here]() to view a poster visual of the project, its structure, and our results.
 Click [here][] for a website description of the project.